Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 This involves overt attempts to eradicate, discredit, or suppress competing narratives or systems.
 Examples include ideological purges, censorship, public debunking campaigns, or even the violent destruction of cultural artifacts representing rival systems.
 The perceived emergent "intentionality" of the bio-informational complex is often at play here.

 These suppression mechanisms can be analyzed through two complementary perspectives that reveal different aspects of how information systems compete for dominance.
+These perspectives correspond to the [Repeater/Jitter/Anchor model](../04-information-systems/4a-material-organization-dynamics/4a1-repeater-jitter-anchor-model.md): the substrate lens examines how competition affects **repeaters** (transmission mechanisms) and **anchors** (stabilizing structures), while the substance lens examines how competition introduces **jitter** (variation) and transforms conceptual **anchors**.

 ### Mechanics